Why file online?

 - You don’t need to file all the justification documents that you normally file with your return.
 You can scan them and attach them as a PDF file, or you can keep them at home until the taxman asks for them.

 - An online return cannot go missing in the mail and it is also processed more quickly, and you receive your tax bill sooner.

 Are there any disadvantages?

-You do all the work and all he needs to do is press the button to send you the bill.
-And are they not rushing out the tax bills while holding on to reimbursements?
+You do all the work and all the taxman needs to do is press the button to send you the bill.
+And how can you be sure that they are not rushing out the tax bills while holding on to reimbursements?
 There is no evidence to that.
 True, it is easier for the taxman, but scanning paper tax returns has already sped up the process.
 The taxman still has to check the figures.
 And so should you when you get the bill.

 Moreover, once you file online, you don’t receive a tax return anymore, and seeing the brown envelope on your mantelpiece is a useful reminder for us procrastinators.

 Your tax return:

 - the Guide

 - Is this your first time?

 - on Paper or Online?